saltukalakus/vc-demo/README.md

 	- Contexts: the W3C VC v1 context plus an Auth0-specific extension.
 	- Types: `VerifiableCredential` and `Auth0IdTokenCredential`.
 	- Subject: a unique UUID identifier and the raw ID token that Auth0 returned during login.
+- The QR endpoint embeds the full signed credential (minified JSON) in the code.
+Clients decoding the QR can store the credential directly without performing an additional network fetch.